zhuyf8899/zhuyf8899.github.io/_pages/about.md

 I am an assistant professor at Beijing University of Posts and Telecommunications.
 Before that, I was a postdoc research fellow with Department of Computer Science and Technology, Tsinghua University from 2021 to 2023.
 I received the PhD degree at Beijing Institute of Technology in 2021, and received the bachelor degree at Beijing Information Science & Technology University, in 2016.

-My research interests include AIGC-powered datamining, graph representation learning, recommendation systems, etc.
+My research interests include AIGC-powered datamining, Safety on LLM, parameter-efficent finetune on LLM, graph representation learning, recommendation systems, etc.
 For my full (and timely) publication list, please refer to my Google scholar <a href='https://scholar.google.com/citations?user=pAfNfScAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

 <!-- https://img.shields.io/badge/Google%20Scholar-Yifan%20Zhu-blue?logo=Google%20Scholar -->